vijaybalebail/python-fullstack-todolist/backend/backend.md

      </copy>
      ```

-5. Edit the sqlnet.ora and change the wallet directory to "/app"
+5. Edit the sqlnet.ora and change the docker virtual wallet directory to "/app"

   ```
 	<copy>